 2. Schedule your bus.
 ArtsBuild will reimburse the school for the cost of the bus.

 Kindergarten, 1st, 2nd, 3rd and 4th grades only.
-All other teachers should contact the Chattanooga Ballet, Chattanooga Theatre Centre, CSO and Southern Lit Alliance to make their reservations.
+All other teachers should contact the Creative Discovery Museum, Chattanooga Ballet, Chattanooga Theatre Centre, CSO and Southern Lit Alliance to make their reservations.

 The Imagine! film follows Ooltewah Elementary School classroom teacher Mrs. Lisa Steele, and her class, during the fall of 2014 as they prepare to visit the Tivoli Theatre to see The Nutcracker.
 Despite a lack of financial resources for arts education at her school, Lisa Steele incorporates what she has learned at ArtsBuild’s Kennedy Center Workshops to successfully integrate arts education into her students’ learning every day.